elenaparaschiv/docs.getdbt.com/website/docs/faqs/testing-seeds.md

 Yes!

-To test and document seeds, use a [schema file](link-to-doc) and nest the the configurations under a `seeds:` key
+To test and document seeds, use a [schema file](docs/building-a-dbt-project/testing-and-documentation/schemayml-files.md) and nest the configurations under a `seeds:` key

 ## Example: